Anan51/TDTbot/wit_data/zones/reach/enemies/mustard_slug.md

 🔷 : 0
 💰 : ||`tdt$wit_loot 8`||
-**Mana Thirst**: Deal self -❤️ equal to its __burn__ stacks —————————————————
+**Mana Thirst**: Deal self -❤️ equal to its __burn__ stacks *These slugs emmit a gas that has a mildly pscho-toxic effect to humans and fenric... some fenrics keep them as pets to uh... lick them*
+—————————————————
 Turn 1  | **Corrosive Sludge** (-1 🔷) 💥💥💥💥 🔀 disable any weapons used this turn for the rest of combat.
 Turn 2 | **Gas** 🛡️ x 👥   🔀  __Vulnerable__ 🌀